RudeDude/LavaRnd/README.md

 * The random bytes (in whatever format) will be written to STDOUT while the "user outputs" are always on STDERR.
 Therefore, it is safe to say `./lavarnd -s -l 4096 -t raw > rand.bin`

+Testing:
+* `sudo apt install ent` then `ent ./rand.bin` for a quick test of entropy
+* `sudo apt install dieharder` then `dieharder -a -f ./rand.bin` for a huge suite of rigorous tests.